atoms19/ILUS.CSS/README.md

 ilus has been built in such a way that people with toatally no CSS knowledge could use it so it's very begginer friendly no need to learn complicated grid layouts and crazy amounts of classes

+## everything is already done for you👍
+ilus automatically sets the font family to a very bellowed font it also sets the background color to a unique tint of white that is very well received by the users it also removes the annoying extra margin

+# Documentation

 # important classes in ilus
 - `.btn` -makes a regular button a stylish black button
 - `.inp` -makes the input cooler